Ar-Vi/Palocale/README.md

-# startup
+# Palocale
-Mockups for Startup Project
+Mockups for a Startup Project, where we had to pitch a viable buisness idea.